python/miss-islington/README.rst

 Merging PRs
 ===========

-If a Python core developer approved a PR made by anyone and added an "automerge" label, it will be autmatically merged once all the CI checks pass.
+If a Python core developer approved a PR made by anyone and added the "🤖 automerge" label, it will be autmatically merged once all the CI checks pass.